EvolSoft/Broadcaster/README.md

 ## Overview

-**Broadcaster** is an advanced Broadcasting plugin for PocketMine-MP.
+**Broadcaster** is an advanced Broadcasting plugin for PocketMine-MP.<br>
 With Broadcaster you can set custom message, popup and title broadcasts.
-You can also send messages with /sm, popups with /sp and titles with /st commands.
+You can also send messages with /sm, popups with /sp and titles with /st commands.<br>
 This plugin let you also customize colors (you can use the & sign instead of § for text format), prefixes, suffixes and intervals.

 **EvolSoft Website:** https://www.evolsoft.tk